 - contact with a contaminated surface, such as a plate or glass

-Children can also catch it by touching the sores of someone who has a scarlet fever skin infection.
+Children can also catch it by touching the sores of someone who has a streptococcal skin infection.

 Read more about streptococcal infections.

-If your child has scarlet fever, the doctor may prescribe antibiotics.
+Scarlet fever is treated with antibiotics (usually penicillin).
 If left untreated, the bacteria might spread to the tonsils, lungs, skin, kidneys, blood or middle ear.
-Antibiotics will prevent serious health problems including rheumatic fever, kidney disease, pneumonia and arthritis.
+Antibiotics will prevent serious health problems including rheumatic fever, kidney disease, pneumonia and joint pains.

 The doctor may also recommend rest, pain relief and that your child drinks a lot of water.

 Your child will stop being infectious 24 hours after they start antibiotics.
-If they don't have antibiotics, they can still be infectious for two to three weeks.
+If they don't have antibiotics, they can still be infectious for 2 to 3 weeks.

 The best way for your child to avoid scarlet fever is by washing their hands often, and to not share plates or utensils with other people.

 To avoid giving it to other people, they should cover their nose and mouth when coughing or sneezing.